-Raney copper catalyst, prepared from cooper/aluminium alloy, is used in this process.
-High purity fructose (95-100%) is hydrogenated in a continuous fixed-bed process in a hydrogenator reactor.
+Mannitol can be produced through the hydrogenation of fructose.
+Raney copper catalyst, prepared from copper/aluminium alloy, is used in this process.
+High-purity fructose (95-100%) is hydrogenated in a continuous fixed-bed process in a hydrogenator reactor.
 In the hydrogenator reactor, the catalyst used is the Raney copper catalyst, made from copper/aluminium alloy.
-This process is carried out under hydrogen pressure of 160-200 bar and in pH 4.0-6.0 for an optimal yield of mannitol.
+This process is carried out under a hydrogen pressure of 160-200 bar and in pH 4.0-6.0 for an optimal mannitol yield.
 It is then filtered hot to remove impurities and crystallized to form mannitol powder.

-In laboratory, mannitol is often used with boric acid to increase the acid strength of boric acid so it can be measured with higher precision.
+Mannitol is often used with boric acid to increase the acid strength of boric acid so it can be measured with higher precision.